Jack-Q/blog/source/_posts/2017-07-12-message-in-ros.md

     * fixed length(`type[size]`): direct serialization;
     * variable length(`type[]`): serialized as length prefixed listing (length in `uint32`).
-* Componsite type as defiend in other message file
+* Composite type as defined in other message file

     Message definition itself can be used as a type for other message definition, which just worked as a composite of several primitive types.

-    Some composite message are defiend in ROS core packages anc commonly used as convertion.
-The common standard message are defiend in [std_msgs](https://github.com/ros/std_msgs) which can be used for quick prototyping.
+    Some composite message are defined in ROS core packages anc commonly used as convention.
+The common standard message are defined in [std_msgs](https://github.com/ros/std_msgs) which can be used for quick prototyping.
     Notable item are:

     * `Header`: header type is an standard type to provide standard metadata for a message, which is consisted of an sequence number(`uint32`), timestamp (`time`) and an id of frame (`string`).
 For some historical reason, this field is wide used just as an primitive type.